 The Sun looks like this through a special camera.
-You must not look at the Sun with just your eyes.

 The temperature of the Sun is about 5 500 degrees celsius on the surface.
 5 500 degrees celsius is hot enough to melt rocks!

 The Sun has dark spots on it that we can see with special cameras.
 The dark spots move on the surface of the Sun as the gas in the Sun is moving all the time.
 In the photo you can see that the Sun throws out huge streams of hot gas.
 Can you see this in the bottom left of the picture?